Battle off Samar: Taffy 3 comes under attack

 Steaming about 60 nmi east of Samar before dawn on October 25, St. Lo launched a four-plane antisubmarine patrol while the remaining carriers of Taffy 3 prepared for the day's air strikes against the landing beaches.
 At 06:37, Ensign William C. Brooks, flying a Grumman TBF Avenger from St. Lo, sighted a number of ships expected to be from Halsey's Third Fleet, but they appeared to be Japanese.
 When he was notified, Admiral Sprague was incredulous, and he demanded positive identification.
 Flying in for an even closer look, Brooks reported, "I can see pagoda masts.
 I see the biggest meatball flag on the biggest battleship I ever saw!"
 Yamato alone displaced as much as all units of Taffy 3 combined.
-Brooks had spotted the largest of the three attacking Japanese forces, consisting of four battleships, six heavy cruisers, two light cruisers, and about ten destroyers.
+Brooks had spotted the largest of the three attacking Japanese forces, consisting of four battleships, six heavy cruisers, two light cruisers, and eleven destroyers.

 They were approaching from the west-northwest only 17 nmi away, and they were already well within gun and visual range of the closest task group, Taffy 3.
 Armed only with depth charges in case of an encounter with enemy submarines, the aviators nevertheless carried out the first attack of the battle, dropping several depth charges which just bounced off the bow of a cruiser.